All Creatures Great and Small (Updates on Seasons 4 and 5) š„š„š„š„

 Looking around me I ā¦raised a gracious hand now and then rather like a royal personage on view.
 Then I noticed that Helen hadnāt much room by my side, so I stepped to the left to where the grating should have been and slid gracefully down into the cellarā¦

-What really rankles, though, is the ending of the little story where Wes turns himself around, working hard to earn money and be a good citizen to pay James for tending to his dog that has distemper.
+But it is the ending of the little story where Wes turns around himself, working hard to earn money and be a good citizen to pay James for tending to his dog that has distemper.
 It is not just an omission, but a complete reversal of the ending Herriot wrote!

-In the television series, the dog recovers and the now reformed, sweet little Wes goes to work for a farmer who is as lonely as he.
-Happy ending all around.
+In the television series, the dog recovers, and the now reformed, sweet little Wes goes to work for a farmer who is as lonely as he.
+Happy endings all around.

 Here is the way it actually ended as Herriot writes.
 Herriot cannot cure the dog and has to put it to sleep.
 After a short sob, Wesley retreats into his former self.